About The People's Fund

 Erin strives to increase financial and other resources for activists of the global majority, who are growing the strength, scale, and effectiveness of our movement to end structural oppression—of farmed animals and people—in our food system.
 Outside Mercy For Animals, Erin is often found walking her rescue pit bull, Kitty, or playing roller derby.

-Grant Committee
+Grant Advisory Committee

 Our Partners